theoclark/Monet-PyTorch-CycleGAN/README.md

 ### Inference

-To see the model in action and convert images, head over to this [site](http://monet.theoclark.co.uk/) (hosted on heroku and built using Flask).
+To see the model in action and convert images, head over to [here](http://monet.theoclark.co.uk/) (hosted on heroku and built using Flask).

 ### Training